 It is recommended that taxpayers reconcile the data provided in GSTR-2B with their own records and books of accounts.
 Taxpayers must make certain that

 Matching GSTR-2B with purchase books is more important than matching with the GSTR-3B.
 It is because, from late 2020 onwards, GSTR-3B is being auto-populated with the values from GSTR-1 and GSTR-2B forms for the corresponding tax period.
 Hence, there are lesser chances for any mismatches.

 Once the values are taken from GSTR-2B, the values from GSTR-2A need not be taken.
 The GST portal provides an option for taxpayers to match their purchase register with the GSTR-2B form known as the Offline Matching Tool.
 It is critical that you add data and import it into the tool in the same format as given on the GST portal.
 Otherwise, the tool will produce an error, and you will be unable to continue matching GSTR-2B records with the purchase register.

 Matching of entries between the two data must be based on the following parameters:

 Further, the matching may result in documents missing in either of the data.
 If there are invoices or debit notes missing in GSTR-2B when compared to the purchase register, the taxpayer must inform his suppliers about the same and get the document uploaded in the next GSTR-1 return they are filing.
-The reconciliation between GSTR-2B and purchase register must be carried out more frequently and suitably from 12th or 14th of the month subsequent to the tax period.
+The reconciliation between GSTR-2B and the purchase register must be carried out more frequently and suitably from the 14th of the month subsequent to the tax period.